 Innovation organizations focus almost exclusively on equity finance, and not without reason.
 New businesses have little collateral, uncertain revenue and plenty of risk.
 However, debt can alleviate scaling pressures and help achieve better outcomes for the right startups.
 During this session, we will talk about debt structures that may fit your businesses and organization.

-- Christian Cowan, Director, Polaris Manufacturing Extension Partnership
+- Christian Cowan, Center Director, Polaris Manufacturing Extension Partnership

 - Daniel Harper, CEO & Founder, Siren Marine